Raising a Flag over the Reichstag

-Raising a Flag over the Reichstag (Знамя Победы над Рейхстагом, Známyá Póbedy nád Réykhstágom) is a World War II photograph that symbolizes the Soviet Union's victory over Nazi Germany during the Battle in Berlin.
-Taken on 2 May 1945, it shows two Soviet soldiers planting a Soviet flag atop the Reichstag building, which was home to the Nazi Party's federal parliament.
+Raising a Flag over the Reichstag (Знамя Победы над Рейхстагом) is a World War II photograph that symbolizes the Soviet Union's victory over Nazi Germany during the Battle in Berlin.
+Taken on 2 May 1945, it shows two Soviet soldiers planting a Soviet flag atop the Reichstag building, which was home to the Nazi pseudo-parliament.
 It was reprinted in thousands of publications and came to be regarded around the world as one of the most significant and recognizable images of World War II.
 Owing to the secrecy of Soviet media, the identities of the men in the photograph were often disputed, as was that of the photographer Yevgeny Khaldei.

 Background

 The Battle of Berlin was the final major offensive of the European theatre of World War II and was designated the Berlin Strategic Offensive Operation by the Soviet Union.
 Starting on 16 April 1945, the Red Army breached the German front as a result of the Vistula–Oder offensive and rapidly advanced westward through Germany, as fast as 30–40 kilometres a day.
 The offensive culminated in the battle in Berlin, which lasted from late 20 April 1945 until 2 May and was one of the bloodiest battles in history.

 Erected in 1894, the Reichstag building, the historic seat of the German national legislature, was among the most recognizable buildings in Germany, with architecture considered magnificent for its time.
 The building contributed much to German history and was considered by the Red Army to be the symbol of their fascist enemy.
 To the Nazis, however, the Reichstag was instead a symbol of the weaknesses of democracy and representative government.
 It was severely damaged in the Reichstag fire of 1933, and by 1945 had been closed for 12 years, essentially the entirety of the Nazi reign; all subsequent meetings of the Reichstag legislature (which grew increasingly infrequent in the years following the fire as Nazi decision-making was centralized with Hitler and his cabinet) had been convened at the nearby Kroll Opera House instead.
 After fierce combat within its walls, the Soviets finally captured the Reichstag on 2 May 1945.